lyz-code/blue-book/docs/devops/kubernetes/kubernetes_networking.md

 The primary IP for each ENI is used for cluster communication purposes.
 New pods are assigned to one of the secondary IPs for that ENI.
-VPC CNI has a custom daemonset that manages the assignment of IPs to pods.
+VPC CNI has a custom [DaemonSet](kubernetes_resources.md#daemonset) that manages the assignment of IPs to pods.
 Because ENI and IP allocation requests can take time, this l-ipam daemon creates a warm pool of ENIs and IPs on each node and uses one of the available IPs for each new pod as it is assigned.
 This yields the following formula for maximum pod density for any given instance:

 ```
 ENIs * (IPs_per_ENI - 1)